KaiqianZhang/prsim/README.md

 # prsim

-R package for simulations in RPS reaserch.
+R package for simulations in PRS reaserch.

 - To install:
 ```